Best Google Chrome Flags: Android | Windows | Mac | ChromeOS

 Chrome Flags for Faster Browsing

 This isn’t a clickbait title.
-What it says, it actually does.
-Although you might not experience a ton load of improvement in speed, still it has a noticeable impact.
-Before enabling this flag, it is our duty to explain to you how exactly this flag operates and what it really does.
+What it says, it does.
+Although you might not experience a ton of improvement in speed, it still has a noticeable impact.
+Before enabling this flag, we must explain to you how exactly this flag operates and what it does.
 Well, Google has recently launched a new connection protocol that it calls QUIC.
 This protocol is a mixture of both TCP and UDP protocols.
-When these two combine together, it gives not only a much faster browsing experience but also provides a much safer experience.
+When these two combine, it gives not only a much faster browsing experience but also provides a much safer experience.

 Frequently Asked Questions (F.A.Q)